apache/apex-core/operators/io/file_output_operator.md

 FileSystem.newInstance(new Path(filePath).toUri(), new Configuration())
 ```

-Tuples may belong to different files therefore expensive IO operations like creating multiple output streams, flushing of data to disk, and closing streams is handled carefully.
+Tuples may belong to different files therefore expensive IO operations like creating multiple output streams, flushing of data to disk, and closing streams are handled carefully.

 ### Ports
 - `input`: the input port on which tuples to be persisted are received.